ballerina-platform/ballerina-dev-website/spec.md

 ### Working drafts

-- For working draft language specifications of a Ballerina release, see the [draft language specification](https://ballerina.io/spec/lang/draft/).
+- For working draft language specifications of a Ballerina release, see the <a target="_blank" href="https://ballerina.io/spec/lang/draft/">draft language specification</a>.
-- For the latest working draft language specification of a Ballerina release, see the [latest draft language specification](https://ballerina.io/spec/lang/draft/latest/).
+- For the latest working draft language specification of a Ballerina release, see the <a target="_blank" href="https://ballerina.io/spec/lang/draft/latest/">latest draft language specification</a>.

 ### GitHub master

-For a current repo snapshot of the language specification including all changes, see the [master language specification](https://ballerina.io/spec/lang/master/).
+For a current repo snapshot of the language specification including all changes, see the<a target="_blank" href="https://ballerina.io/spec/lang/master/">master language specification</a>.

 ## Proposals for improvements/enhancements